Approach

 Do you stay involved after the engagement?

-Sometimes briefly for clarification, but the work is intentionally bounded.
-The aim is to help create clarity and momentum, not to become a long-term vendor.
+Sometimes briefly, if a point needs clarification.
+The work is intentionally bounded — the aim is to create clarity and momentum, not to become a long-term vendor.

 What kinds of prototypes do you create?